Rex2000799/CppCallTracing/README.md

   required so changes to files take effect.
 This setting is recommended for setups where a build always happens from a clean state (e.g. CI systems that use a new container environment for each job).

+If the CMake project contains many source files but only a subset of these source files is relevant for tracing (= contains definitions of traced functions), performance can be improved by using the *TRACE_PATH_FILTER* CMake variable.
+That variable can be set to a list of strings.
+Only files whose absolute paths contain at least one of the strings in that list will be considered when analyzing the traced source code.

 The ```Tracing/generated/tracing_callouts.cpp``` file is generated with the CMake configuration.
 So at least one CMake configuration needs to be done after